KevinAbrahamRepo/Data-Analytics-Projects/Supervised Models/Traffic Demographics/README.md

 ## ANALYSIS OF ROAD SAFETY AND TRAFFIC DEMOGRAPHICS IN THE UK

 For this project, the goal was to help provide recommendations to UK’s department of Transport - to improve road safety policies and prevent accident recurrences where possible.
-Any implemented suggestions could be tested against the predictive model designed to identify the severity of an accident.
+Implemented suggestions could be tested against the predictive model designed to identify the severity of an accident.

 The original dataset was retreived from [Kaggle - UK Traffic Dataset](https://www.kaggle.com/tsiaras/uk-road-safety-accidents-and-vehicles#Accident_Information.csv)